Top 5 Tablets for a Conference Room Schedule Display

 Powered by PoE, Crestron runs Robin meeting room software to make sure the end-user experience is premium across both the software and hardware solutions.
 One distinct benefit of Crestron tablets is that you won’t have to worry about battery swelling or buying a separate mount.

 Crestron also sells separate room availability indicators -- one that lives on the tablet itself and a few others that live further up on the wall so you can see whether a room is booked or not from across the office.
-Two of their light options let you engrave a room name or number on it, which can be extremely helpful for wayfinding.

 3. Samsung Galaxy Tablet: $$-$$$